Battle of Cold Harbor: Military situation

 Lee received notice that reinforcements were heading Grant's way from Bermuda Hundred.
 The 16,000 men of Maj.
 Gen. William F. "Baldy" Smith's XVIII Corps were withdrawn from Maj.
-Gen. Benjamin Butler's Army of the James at Grant's request, and they were moving down the James River and up the York to the Pamunkey.
-If Smith moved due west from White House Landing to Old Cold Harbor, 3 mi southeast of Bethesda Church and Grant's left flank, the extended Federal line would be too far south for the Confederate right to contain.
-Smith's men arrived at White House May 30–31.
-One brigade was left behind on guard duty, but about 10,000 men arrived to join Grant's army about 3 p.m. on June 1.
+Gen. Benjamin Butler's Army of the James at Grant's request, just as Butler was planning a major effort to capture Petersburg.
+The corps was soon moving down the James River and up the York to the Pamunkey.
+If Smith moved due west from White House Landing to Old Cold Harbor, 3 mi southeast of Bethesda Church on Grant's left flank, the extended Federal line would be too far south for the Confederate right to contain.
+Smith's men arrived at White House May 30–31, but for the second time they were ordered further up the Pamunkey to New Castle, and not to the west.
+One brigade was left behind on guard duty, but instead of the bulk of the corps joining Grant's army early on June 1, it only joined Wright's corps for offensive action about 3 p.m. after a needlessly long and quite exhausting march.
+Very early on June 1, for the third time, orders went out for Smith to move his command to New Castle.
+Obviously a mistake, it was either made by General Grant or the member of his staff to whom he gave the order for transmission.

 Lee also received reinforcements.
 Confederate President Jefferson Davis directed Gen. P.G.T.
 Beauregard to send the division of Maj.
 Gen. Robert F. Hoke, over 7,000 men, from below the James River.
 (The first troops of Hoke's division arrived at Old Cold Harbor on May 31, but were unable to prevent the Union cavalry from seizing the intersection.)
 With these additional troops, and by managing to replace many of his 20,000 casualties to that point in the campaign, Lee's Army of Northern Virginia had 59,000 men to contend with Meade's and Grant's 108,000.
 But the disparity in numbers was no longer what it had been—Grant's reinforcements were often raw recruits and heavy artillery troops, pulled from the defenses of Washington, D.C., who were relatively inexperienced in infantry tactics, while most of Lee's had been veterans moved from inactive fronts, and who were soon entrenched in impressive fortifications.